aliaksandr-s/prototyping-with-clojure/tutorial/chapter-06/06-Working on UI.md

           :put put-user-countries-handler}]]
 ```

-Now we can get back to front-end and add event handlers to `visitera.events` namespace. `:update-user-countries` to handle requests to the server.
-And `:set-last-updated` to do optimistic updates and not to rerender the whole map component.
+Now we can get back to the front-end and add event handlers to `visitera.events` namespace. `:update-user-countries` to handle requests to the server.
+And `:set-last-updated` to do optimistic updates.

 ```clojure
 (rf/reg-event-db